15 moving tips everyone should know

 Moving day essentials

 When the day is over and it's time to take a break, you are going to want to be able to find the things you need right away.
 Save a box for the items you will need later that day and during the unpacking process.
-This can include: toilet paper and toiletries, medications, snacks, basic cleaning supplies, coffee, pet supplies, and disposable plates, cups, and utensils.

 Defrost your fridge the day before

 Taking your fridge with you on the move?
 Make sure to defrost it at least a day before and wipe up any remaining moisture inside.
-Packing it up too soon before I's warmed up could impact the machine or cause other damage in the moving process.
+Packing it up too soon before it's warmed up could impact the machine or cause other damage in the moving process.

 Use masking tape for mirrors